 Haringey

 § This page gives an overview of the Haringey local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Haringey in North London features a diverse mix of communities and landscapes, from the urban bustle of Wood Green to the leafy heights of Highgate and Crouch End.
 It is home to Alexandra Palace, Tottenham Hotspur Stadium, and large parks like Finsbury Park.

-The administrative boundary of Haringey can be viewed on OpenStreetMap: District Boundary of Haringey.
+The administrative boundary of Haringey can also be viewed on OpenStreetMap: District Boundary of Haringey.

 Key Facts about Haringey